-Outbound sales representatives typically switch into presentation gear the moment a customer expresses interest in the company.
-The issue here is that these sales reps are not taking into consideration the buyer’s context.
+Outbound representatives of sales typically switch into presentation gear the moment a customer expresses interest in the company.
+The issue here is that these reps are not taking into consideration the buyer’s context.
 Understanding the buyer’s context helps you to deliver a value-adding presentation that speaks to the buyer’s needs and goals.
-Going in with an underdeveloped buyer context causes outbound sales reps to deliver generic demonstrations that offer information the buyer most likely already knows or can access easily.
+Going in with an underdeveloped buyer context causes outbound sales to deliver generic demonstrations that offer information the buyer most likely already knows or can access easily.

-The Explore stage in your inbound sales process involves guiding your prospect through an exploratory conversation.
+The Explore stage in your inbound sales process buyer interest involves guiding your sales professional prospect through an exploratory conversation.
 By doing so, you can control the conversation while giving your prospect a sense of empowerment to make the right decisions.
-Unlike the traditional outbound sales techniques, this exploratory tactic of inbound selling is something you can openly share with your leads.
+Unlike the traditional outbound sales contact sales techniques, this exploratory tactic of inbound selling strategy is something cold calls you can openly sales success share sales outreach with your numbers game leads.

-Finally, you’ll want to understand the prospect’s plan for funding the investment that they will have to make in order to put their new plan into action.
+Discuss the prospect’s budget.
+Finally, you’ll want to understand the prospect’s plan for funding the investment that they will have to make in order to put their new plan into customer personas action.
 Help them consider all of the necessary costs involved, such as financial, time, and human resource investments.

 Defining Your Advise Strategy